Ilie Ciocan, Romania’s oldest living person celebrated his 111th birthday

 In 1945 he was released home from the army on the grounds that he had many children.
 He managed to return from the front unscathed.
 After World War II, he received veteran status.
 Following the general promotion orders issued after 1990 by the Ministry of National Defense of Romania, Ciocan reached the rank of major.
 His wife Floarea died in 1992 at the age of 87.
 He rode a bicycle until the age of 90.
 At the age of 93, he slipped in the snow and broke his leg, he recovered successfully, although he refused to let the doctors put his leg in a “plaster”.
 Until the age of 103, Ciocan could read the Bible and the newspaper without glasses.
 In three years he lost his hearing and sight.

-Following the death of 108-year-old Ioan Lascau on 15 February 2021, he became the oldest living man in Romania.
+On 15 February 2021, following the death of 108-year-old Ioan Lascau, he became the oldest known living man in Romania.

-Following the death of 108-year-old Stelios Fragiadoulakis of Greece on 15 March 2021, he became the oldest living man in the Balkans.
+On 15 March 2021, following the death of 108-year-old Stelios Fragiadoulakis of Greece, he became the oldest living man in the Balkans.

-Following the death of 109-year-old Maria Mihai on 2 February 2022, he became the oldest living person in Romania.
+On 2 February 2022, following the death of 109-year-old Maria Mihai, he became the oldest known living person in Romania.

-Following the death of 109-year-old Constantin Hertoiu on 28 February 2023, he became the last surviving person in Romania born before 1915 and the last Balkan man born before the outbreak of the World War I.
+On 28 February 2023, following the death of 109-year-old Constantin Hertoiu, he became the last known surviving person in Romania born before 1915 and the last Balkan man born before the outbreak of the world war I.

-Following the death of 111-year-old Ioanna Proiou-Dimitriadou of Greece on 5 April 2023, he became the oldest living person in the Balkans.
+On 5 April 2023, following the death of 111-year-old Ioanna Proiou-Dimitriadou of Greece, he became the oldest living person in the Balkans.

-Following the death of 108-year-old Ramiz Selmani of North Macedonia on 2 July 2023, he became the last surviving Balkan man born before 1915.
+On 2 July 2023, following the death of 108-year-old Ramiz Selmani of North Macedonia, he became the last known surviving Balkan man born before 1915.

-Following the death of 111-year-old Andre Ludwig of France on 7 January 2024, he became the oldest living of world war II veteran in Europe.
+On 7 January 2024, following the death of 111-year-old Frenchman Andre Ludwig, he became the oldest living world war II veteran in Europe.

-Following the death of 111-year-old Tsuneji Oyama of Japan on 30 January 2024, he became the oldest living World War II veteran in the world.
+On 30 January 2024, following the death of 111-year-old Japanese Tsuneji Oyama, he became the oldest living world war II veteran in the world.

 He is also the second-oldest known documented Romanian man ever, behind Dumitru Comănescu (1908–2020) who lived 111 years, 219 days.